 The Service Volontaire International (SVI) is a Belgian-French-Vietnamese pluralist, apolitical, non-profit organisation with no religious affiliation which was founded by the volunteers and for the volunteers.

 We aim to encourage the youths to be active in the society they live in through our local and international activities.
-We help them to become citizens of the world who are active, critical and responsible as well as ethically and socially aware.
+We help them becoming citizens of the world who are active, critical and responsible as well as ethically and socially aware.

 Being a volunteer does not only mean being involved in volunteering projects abroad, it also consists in contributing in a sustainable way to the development of society.